OnFoods: the ProLegOmen project

-We are very glad to announce that, together with our partners, we are onboard with the OnFoods program, a research and innovation network for sustainable food and nutrition included in the National Recovery and Resilience Plan (PNRR).
+We are very glad to announce that, together with our partners, we are onboard with the OnFoods program, a research and innovation network for sustainable food and nutrition funded under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.3, Theme 10.

 OnFoods involves around 600 people, including professors, researchers, executives, and employees from top companies in the Italian agri-food sector.